 (b) our obligations under the Contract will be suspended and the time for performance of our obligations will be extended for the duration of the Event Outside Our Control.
 We will arrange a new date for performance of the Services with you after the Event Outside Our Control is over.

-16.3 You may cancel the Contract affected by an Event Outside Our Control.
+14.3 You may cancel the Contract affected by an Event Outside Our Control.
 To cancel please contact us.
-If you opt to cancel we will refund the price you have paid, less the charges reasonably and actually incurred us by in performing the Services up to the date of the occurrence of the Event Outside Our Control.
+If you opt to cancel we will refund the price you have paid, less the charges reasonably and actually incurred by us in performing the Services up to the date of the occurrence of the Event Outside Our Control.

-18.3 Third party rights.
 The Contract is between you and us.
-No other person has any rights to enforce any of its terms.
+Save for data subjects who shall be entitled to enforce the data protection provisions, no other person has any rights to enforce any of its terms.

 The Charges are the prices quoted on Our Websites at the time you submit your order.